 Kerber and Newell said they hope more and more organizations nationwide will step up to address PPE shortages in the future.
 But for now, they're focusing on making a local impact.
 The next step for their team is ramping up production to meet their goal of 350,000 gowns in the coming months.

-Learn more and read a day-by-day breakdown of the gown design process (https://saliterman.umn.edu/).
+Read a day-by-day breakdown of the gown design process (https://saliterman.umn.edu/).